abynim/UserFlows/README.md

 ![About Sketch](http://silverux.com/ig-auth/assets/sketchsquares-8a.png)

 ## Installation
-[Download](https://github.com/abynim/UserFlows.sketchplugin/archive/master.zip) and extract the contents of this repository into your `Plugins` folder.
-If you don't know where your plugins folder is, [follow these steps](http://bohemiancoding.com/sketch/support/developer/01-introduction/01.html) to find it.
+[Download](https://github.com/abynim/UserFlows.sketchplugin/archive/master.zip) and extract the contents of this repository.
+Then double-click the UserFlows.sketchplugin bundle to install the plugin.
+Remember, this will only work if you are working with Sketch 3.3 or later.

 ## Usage